Emma Best (journalist)

-Emma Best is an American investigative reporter and whistleblower.
-They gained national attention for their work with WikiLeaks and activist Julian Assange.
+Emma Best is an American activist and reporter whose career has been outside of mainstream media.
 Best files Freedom of Information Act (FOIA) requests on behalf of MuckRock and co-founded the whistleblower site Distributed Denial of Secrets (DDoSecrets).

-During the Trump administration, Best reported on the FBI files of President Donald Trump, his associate Roger Stone, and a company owned by then-Treasury Secretary Steven Mnuchin.
+During the first Trump administration, Best reported on the FBI files of President Donald Trump, his associate Roger Stone, and a company owned by then-Treasury Secretary Steven Mnuchin.

 Best has been referred to as a former hacker and a "journalist and transparency advocate with a specialty in counterintelligence and national security".

 Career

 Best has said that before becoming a transparency activist and investigative journalist, they worked for Wikistrat and subcontractors hired by the Intelligence Community before becoming disillusioned.
 They left over concerns for source safety and bureaucratic obstruction, and have discussed disillusionment about surveillance, police militarization, and expansion of the military.
-Best said in 2020 that they hadn't kept in touch with old colleagues.
+Best said in 2020 that they had not kept in touch with old colleagues.

 Activism

-In July 2016, Best uploaded 3,471 issues of TIME Magazine from 1923 to 2014 to be freely available online.
-This may have violated TIME's terms and conditions.
-Best released a statement that included a quote the magazine's founder, Henry R Luce: "Journalism is the art of collecting varying kinds of information (commonly called news) which a few people possess and of transmitting it to a much larger number of people who are supposed to desire to share it".
+In July 2016, Best uploaded 3,471 issues of Time magazine from 1923 to 2014 to be freely available online.
+This may have violated Time's terms and conditions.
+Best released a statement that included a quote from the magazine's founder, Henry R Luce: "Journalism is the art of collecting varying kinds of information (commonly called news) which a few people possess and of transmitting it to a much larger number of people who are supposed to desire to share it."

 Freedom of Information Act

 From 2016 to 2020, Best filed more than 6,000 Freedom of Information Act (FOIA) requests, including numerous requests to U.S. intelligence services and over 1,600 with the FBI, and published hundreds of articles.

 In 2016, the Federal Bureau of Investigation investigated and considered prosecuting Best for their use of FOIA.
-According to the Calyx Institute, Best "consistently sits at or near the top of FBI's list of vexsome FOIA requesters."
+According to the Calyx Institute, Best "consistently sits at or near the top of FBI's list of vexsome FOIA requesters".

 In 2017, Best helped get the CIA database of 13 million pages of declassified files online.
 That year, Best also filed a FOIA lawsuit against the FBI for their files on the Church of Scientology.
-In 2019, Best and former NSA hacker Emily Crose embarked on a project to use FOIA to get documents on historical hacking incidents, called “Hacking History.”
+In 2019, Best and former NSA hacker Emily Crose embarked on a project to use FOIA to get documents on historical hacking incidents, called "Hacking History".
 That year, Best filed another FOIA lawsuit against the FBI for their file on the Church Committee.

-In 2020, Best said they were concerned that the government was using the COVID-19 pandemic "as an obstructive step."
+In 2020, Best said they were concerned that the government was using the COVID-19 pandemic "as an obstructive step".

 In 2021, the FBI banned Best from filing FOIA requests, and their existing requests were closed.
 With the help of national security attorneys Mark Zaid and Brad Moss, the ban was lifted after several months and their requests were reopened.